 - Once the cauliflower is cooked through, turn off the heat under the pot.

-- Add the heavy cream, parmesan and kale, and stir well.
+- Add the sausage back into the pot, along with the heavy cream, parmesan and kale, and stir well.
 The kale will wilt in a minute or two, and the parmesan will melt into the creamy soup.

 - Top the soup with the crispy bacon, and some additional grated parmesan when serving.